ABS Vs. Polyethylene Plastic – Exploring the Pros and Cons

 Polyethylene Plastic: Everything you need to know

-Polyethylene plastic is a thermoplastic polymer that possesses a plethora of applications across various industries.
+Polyethylene plastic is a thermoplastic polymer with a wide range of applications across various industries.
 It is one of the most produced plastics in the world.
 From packaging and household items to industrial components and medical devices, polyethylene is practically everywhere these days.

-It is lightweight and durable.
-Made from the polymerization of ethylene (or ethene) monomer which contributes to its flexibility, and resilience.
-So now in this part of the article, you will learn more about Polyethylene plastic.
-Its usage, applications, and advantages.
+Polyethylene Plastic is lightweight and durable.
+It is made from the polymerization of ethylene (or ethene) monomer, which contributes to its flexibility and resilience.
+In this part of the article, you will learn more about Polyethylene plastic, its usage, applications, and advantages.

 Common Characteristics of Polyethylene Plastic